 All speedups are calculated relative to the time taken when using 1 core.
-The plot of parallel MPI tasks vs. speedup is shown below and the full data are available in the tables below.
+The plot of speedup vs number of CPU-cores used (the number of parallel MPI tasks) is shown below and the full datasets are available in the tables.